Images: b&w digital prints from Antoine d’Agata’s archives

 He pushes photography to its limits, discarding the medium to return to the raw.
 Baudelaire’s texts thus enter into dialogue with photographs that have become engravings through wear and tear and manipulation, where the bodies blend together to give way to the poetry of the body.

-The work is based on the original uncensored edition of Baudelaire’s collection accompanied by these strange engraved prints by d’Agata.
+The work is based on the original uncensored edition of Baudelaire’s collection accompanied by these engraved prints by d’Agata.
 Present and past are superimposed.
 Like a game of transparency that will present the frame of an image on the cover.
 In this work Fleurs du Mal, Baudelaire is a stroller, a spectator of the world around him, of urban transformations, while d’Agata embodies photography, life and reappropriates the space of the city by the gesture.

 Two personalities meet on the occasion of the 200 years of the birth of Charles Baudelaire.
 Two artists who could have meet each other, debated, confronted each other.
 For d’Agata, Baudelaire leaves a legacy that must be pushed to extend its own reflection.